Can LLMs Predict the Future or Are They Just Remembering?

 The Lookahead Bias Problem

-When AI seems to predict the future, it might just be peeking at the answers.
+When an LLM seems to predict the future, it might just be peeking at the answers.

 Large language models (LLMs) like ChatGPT are trained on billions of web pages, news articles, and reports.
 This training data includes financial news, stock market results, and company earnings — all mixed together without time boundaries.